 1. Booking your flight

 The Lester B. Pearson International Airport in Toronto, Ontario, is located approximately two hours from Belleville and is the recommended airport for pick-up service.
 Students arriving for a January start should NOT plan to fly during the Christmas holidays.
 The College is closed the week between Christmas and the New Year, so it is recommended to book flights after January 1 to avoid holiday fees and complications.
-Contact the International Coordinator to make arrangements for arrival.

 2. Airport pickup service